SOURCE-2

 DETECT

-DETECT is a breakthrough technology that revolutionizes the detection and tracking of objects in orbit.
-By using a camera on a robotic arm that observes an E-Ink screen with an ArUco marker, it enables precise measurements of distance and position and has been tested in space for the first time.
-Using advanced computer vision and AI for image processing, DETECT opens new horizons for rendezvous and docking maneuvers and forms the basis for on-orbit servicing and active debris removal.
+DETECT is a groundbreaking technology that revolutionizes the detection and tracking of objects in orbit.
+By using a camera on a robotic arm that monitors an E-Ink screen displaying an ArUco marker, it enables precise measurements of distance and position and has been tested in space for the first time.
+With advanced computer vision and AI for image processing, DETECT opens new horizons for rendezvous and docking maneuvers and forms the basis for on-orbit servicing and active debris removal.

 FerroWheel

-The FerroWheels technology, which uses magnetic ferrofluid bearings, offers a highly efficient and durable alternative to classic reaction wheels.
-The advantages of ferrofluids have already been tested in the PAPELL, FerrAS and FARGO projects.
-The first use in orbit marks a significant step into the future of space technology.
+FerroWheels technology, which utilizes magnetic ferrofluid bearings, offers a highly efficient and durable alternative to conventional reaction wheels.
+The advantages of ferrofluids have already been demonstrated in the PAPELL, FerrAS, and FARGO projects.
+Its first deployment in orbit marks a significant step into the future of space technology.

 Retroreflectors

-The German Aerospace Center’s retroreflectors play a crucial role in precise tracking and observation in space by being strategically placed on the external structure to provide valuable support during the LEOP and commissioning phases.
-These innovative systems not only contribute to safe navigation and monitoring, but also promote sustainable use of low Earth orbit by enabling early identification and management of potential space debris threats.
-Combined with DETECT technology, this sets a new standard for space travel that promotes efficiency and responsibility in the exploration of our orbit.
+The retroreflectors developed by the German Aerospace Center (DLR) play a crucial role in precise tracking and observation in space, providing invaluable support during the LEOP and commissioning phases.
+These innovative systems not only contribute to safe navigation and monitoring but also promote the sustainable use of low Earth orbit by enabling the early identification of potential threats from space debris.
+Combined with DETECT technology, this sets a new standard for space exploration, fostering efficiency and responsibility in the exploration of our orbit.

-With AEROSPACE LAB Herrenberg, we are setting new standards in 3D printing of structural parts in Earth orbit by using recycled plastics that not only protect the environment but also offer innovative solutions for space travel.
+With AEROSPACE LAB Herrenberg, we are setting new standards in the 3D printing of structural components in Earth orbit by using recycled plastics that not only protect the environment but also offer innovative solutions for space travel.
 We are committed to actively involving students in our research projects and giving them the opportunity to test their ideas and results in space.
-Our goal is to build a long-term partnership with KSat e.V. and to promote a continuous exchange between passionate students so that creative minds can work together to shape the future of space travel.
+Our goal is to establish a long-term partnership with KSat e.V. and foster a continuous exchange between passionate school and university students, so that creative minds can shape the future of space travel together.

 SeeSat e.V.

-As part of the exciting cooperation between SeeSat e.V. and the Institute of Space Systems at the University of Stuttgart, innovative control electronics are being developed that will be crucial for the radiation experiments of the future SeeSat satellite.
-Particular attention is being paid to the development of an advanced S-band antenna that enables redundant communication with a higher data rate.
-This technology is being implemented together with the IRS as a software-defined radio and thus represents a significant advance in satellite communication to make future missions even more efficient and reliable.
+As part of an exciting collaboration between SeeSat e.V. and the Institute of Space Systems at the University of Stuttgart, innovative control electronics are being developed that will be crucial for the radiation experiments of the future SeeSat satellite.
+Particular attention is being paid to the development of an advanced S-band antenna that enables redundant communication at a higher data rate.
+This technology is being implemented jointly with the IRS as a software-defined radio and thus represents a significant advancement in satellite communication, making future missions even more efficient and reliable.

 Timeline

-The first ideas for a successor to SOURCE are being developed in order to incorporate the important know-how of experienced members.
-The mission concept for SOURCE-2 is gradually being developed from various payloads and previous projects.
-The aim is to develop a satellite in Stuttgart for the first time that addresses the challenges of on-orbit servicing and active debris removal.
+Initial considerations for a successor to SOURCE are emerging to incorporate the valuable expertise of experienced members.
+Step by step, the mission concept for SOURCE-2 is being developed based on various payloads and predecessor projects.
+The goal is to develop, for the first time in Stuttgart, a satellite dedicated to addressing the challenges of on-orbit servicing and active debris removal.

-A new project team is formed from previously inexperienced bachelor students and supplemented by experienced members of SOURCE.
-They work together to define the requirements of the complex mission and record them for the further course of the project.
+A new project team is formed from previously inexperienced bachelor's students and supplemented by experienced members of SOURCE.
+Together, they work to define the requirements of the complex mission and document them for the further course of the project.

 SOURCE-2 Workshop

-Over the course of seven days, the now well-established SOURCE-2 team will develop a comprehensive preliminary design for the satellite and identify initial components for development.
+Over seven days, the now well-established SOURCE-2 team develops a comprehensive preliminary design for the satellite and identifies initial components for development.

-For the first time, the young SOURCE-2 team is being reviewed by experienced SOURCE members and employees of the Institute of Space Systems.
-Through detailed technical documentation, a lot of experience can be passed on to the team, and the feedback is positive - SOURCE-2 has passed its first review and is now moving on to the next project phase.
+For the first time, the young SOURCE-2 team is undergoing a review by experienced SOURCE members and staff from the Institute of Space Systems.
+Thanks to comprehensive technical documentation, a wealth of experience can be shared with the team, and the feedback is positive – SOURCE-2 has passed its first review and is now moving on to the next project phase.

 CubeSats

 CubeSats are small, standardized satellites originally developed for educational purposes and space research.
-They usually consist of modular cubes measuring 10 x 10 x 10 cm (a so-called “unit” or 1U) that can be combined to form larger CubeSats.
-CubeSats are relatively cheap to build and launch, which makes them interesting for universities and research institutes that want to conduct experiments in space at low cost.
+They typically consist of modular cubes measuring 10 x 10 x 10 cm (a so-called “unit” or 1U) that can be combined to form larger CubeSats.
+CubeSats are relatively inexpensive to build and launch, making them attractive to universities and research institutions seeking cost-effective experiments in space.

-An important advantage of CubeSats is their flexibility and versatility.
-They are often used for scientific measurements, communications tasks or earth observation.
-CubeSats can also be launched into space by commercial launch providers together with other payloads (so-called “rideshare” launches), which further reduces costs compared to larger satellites.
+A key advantage of CubeSats is their flexibility and versatility.
+They are frequently used for scientific measurements, communication missions, and Earth observation.
+CubeSats can also be launched into space by commercial launch providers along with other payloads (so-called “rideshare” launches), which further reduces costs compared to larger satellites.
 Their compact size and modular design make them suitable for specialized, short-term missions.

-In recent years, the importance of CubeSats has increased significantly.
-They now play a key role in the development of space technologies by serving as test platforms for new systems or concepts that can then be used in larger missions.
-Industry and the military are also increasingly using CubeSats for operational purposes, such as communications or surveillance tasks.
-Thanks to their low cost and rapid deployment, CubeSats have the potential to change the space landscape for good.
+In recent years, the importance of CubeSats has increased dramatically.
+They now play a crucial role in the development of space technologies, serving as test platforms for new systems or concepts that can then be deployed in larger missions.
+Industry and the military are also increasingly using CubeSats for operational purposes, such as communication or surveillance.
+Thanks to their cost-effective and rapid deployment, CubeSats have the potential to fundamentally transform the space landscape.

-Has SOURCE-2 piqued your interest?
+Has SOURCE-2 sparked your interest?
 We are always looking for new members!

-Participation in SOURCE-2 is voluntary or possible as part of the subject-related SQ Praktikum CubeSat Technik if you are studying at the University of Stuttgart.
-Participation in the SQ is also possible as part of our SOURCE and ATHENE projects!
-3 ECTS credits are awarded for participation.
+Participation in SOURCE-2 is voluntary or possible as part of the related SQ internship CubeSat Technology, provided you are studying at the University of Stuttgart.
+SQ participation is also possible within the framework of our SOURCE and ATHENE projects!
+3 ECTS credits will be awarded for participation.

 SOURCE-2 Subsystems

-The project management and the system engineering team form the organizational backbone of SOURCE-2.
-They manage the project with clear objectives, structured task allocation and an agile working method.
-With a reduced core team of experienced members – consisting of two project managers, two supervisors and a senior system engineer – efficient communication and fast decision-making are guaranteed.
-We are currently looking for support here and welcome any interest!
+The project management and systems engineering team form the organizational backbone of SOURCE-2.
+They manage the project with clear objectives, structured task allocation, and an agile working methodology.
+A streamlined core team of experienced members—consisting of two project managers, two project administrators, and a lead systems engineer—ensures efficient communication and rapid decision-making.
+We are currently seeking support in this area and welcome all interested parties!